 In other words, the student loses financial aid eligibility at the evaluation point and not at the point the student actually reaches the maximum timeframe.

-For example, if fall 2021 grades are posted and financial aid determines that a student cannot finish their degree requirements within the maximum timeframe, the student would lose their financial aid eligibility in spring 2022 and for the remainder of their undergraduate program.
+For example, if Fall 2021 grades are posted and financial aid determines that a student cannot finish their degree requirements within the maximum timeframe, the student would lose their financial aid eligibility in Spring 2022 and for the remainder of their undergraduate program.

 There is no maximum timeframe appeal process for students who could have completed their degree requirements but are opting to extend their stay by adding another major or minor.